dirx/fxhash-creations/README.md

 - Gradient levels [1, 2, 6] (mono, duo, hexa)
 - Gradient colors

+Gradients consist of the base color and, depending on the steps, 1 (mono), 2 (duo) or 6 (hexa) additional colors.
+They are built from a combination of low/high chroma and low/high lightness colors.
+Hexa gradients actually consist of 2 gradients, similar to duo gradients, but with more intermediate steps along the hue.

 Animation and feature selection are based on the deterministic prng Xoshiro128 seeded with the fxhash.
 This allows repeated playback in the same sequence.
 The animation is synchronized with frames and not with time.

 The preview images are taken after 400 frames.

 The animation is automatically paused at 400 frames.
 Press spacebar, click mouse or touch to change pause.

+Press `c` to take a picture.
+Press `f` for full screen mode.
+Press `h` to see all options.

 Available query string parameters: